cosmos/cosmos-sdk/docs/guide/ibc.md

 We implemented IBC as a basecoin plugin. and here we'll show you how to use the Basecoin IBC-plugin to send a packet of data across blockchains!

-Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/plugin-design.md) and with the [Basecoin CLI](/docs/guide/basecoin-basics), but we'll explain how IBC works.
-You may also want to see the tutorials on [a simple example plugin](example-plugin.md) and the list of [more advanced plugins](more-examples.md).
+Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/basecoin-plugins.md), but we'll explain how IBC works.
+You may also want to see [our repository of example plugins](https://github.com/tendermint/basecoin-examples).

 The IBC plugin defines a new set of transactions as subtypes of the `AppTx`.
 The plugin's functionality is accessed by setting the `AppTx.Name` field to `"IBC"`,